tillbiskup/cwepr/docs/usecases.rst

 Both will automatically ensure the correct DatasetFactory to be loaded, provided you didn't forget to set the ``default_package`` directive, as shown in the recipe above.

-After all, using recipes is highly recommended for most users, and as you will normally need to get your result in some representation anyway, having a plot or other representation as (final) output is a very sensible idea.
+After all, **using recipes is highly recommended for most users**, and as you will normally need to get your result in some representation anyway, having a plot or other representation as (final) output is a very sensible idea.
+Furthermore, recipe-driven data analysis relieves the user from knowing how to actually program.
+The scientist can focus entirely on the individual tasks that need to be performed on the datasets, not bothering about the underlying programming details.
+Even more, the recipe provides a full history of every individual task, allowing for true **reproducible research**.

 Frequency and field correction
 ==============================